nadpierre/stm-transit-delay-prediction/README.md

    cd stm-transit-delay-prediction
    python<version> -m venv <virtual-environment-name>
    ```
+   Note: the python version used in this project is 3.13.
 3. Activate the virtual environment

 - Activate the virtual environment based on your operating system